ICSE2020-MemLock/MemLock/README.md

 This repository provides the tool and the evaluation subjects for the paper "MemLock: Memory Usage Guided Fuzzing" accepted for the technical track at ICSE'2020.
 A pre-print of the paper can be found at [ICSE2020_MemLock.pdf](https://wcventure.github.io/pdf/ICSE2020_MemLock.pdf).

+Note that this is the old version for the artifact evaluation in ICSE'20, not the latest version.
+The project is move to [another new repository](https://github.com/wcventure/MemLock-Fuzz).
+If you are interested, please focus on [https://github.com/wcventure/MemLock-Fuzz](https://github.com/wcventure/MemLock-Fuzz)

 The repository contains three folders: [*tool*](#tool), [*tests*](#tests) and [*evaluation*](#evaluation).

 ## Tool